A cure for Hepatitis C

 Who can access the new cures?

-Anyone in around the world who is living with chronic hepatitis C can access the new medicines to cure their hep C at Pulse Clinic Bangkok.
+Anyone around the world who is living with chronic hepatitis C can access the new medicines to cure their hep C at Pulse Clinic Bangkok.
 This is regardless of whether or not you are currently injecting drugs or you are accessing treatment for drug dependency.

-How do I get treatment to be cured?
+How do I get the treatment?

 Being treatment ready